 DEFINITION: "An earthquake is a term used to describe both sudden slip on a fault, and the resulting ground shaking and radiated seismic energy caused by the slip, or by volcanic or magmatic activity, or other sudden stress changes in the earth."
 (U.S.G.S).

 HISTORY: "In the past 150 years, nearly 40 earthquakes of magnitude 6 or larger have affected Northern California."
 (Earthquake Country Alliance)

-Alhough they are infrequent, earthquakes of greater than magnitude 6 have occurred in Del Norte, including a magnitude 6.7 in 1873, with damage centered on Crescent City.
-The Mendocino Triple Junction to our south has produced several large quakes, including a magnitude 7.2 earthquake in 1992.
-A magnitude 9+ Cascadia Subduction Zone (CSZ) earthquake shook Del Norte County in 1700, and the subsequent tsunami inundated our coastal areas.
-The CSZ stretches roughly 600 miles from Northern California to British Columbia.
+Although they are infrequent, earthquakes of greater than magnitude 6 have occurred in Del Norte County, including a magnitude 6.7 in 1873, with damage centered on Crescent City.
+The Mendocino Triple Junction to our south has produced several large quakes, including a magnitude 7.2 in 1992.
+A magnitude 9+ Cascadia Subduction Zone (CSZ) earthquake shook Del Norte County in 1700, and a subsequent tsunami inundated low-lying coastal areas.
+The CSZ stretches over 600 miles from Northern California to British Columbia.
 Earthquakes generated by subduction zones are responsible for the largest earthquakes in the world, known as megathrust quakes.